Modern Family: Filming

 Principal photography took place in Los Angeles.
 Many of the exteriors used are on the city's Westside.
 The Dunphys' house is in the Cheviot Hills neighborhood.
 As of 2014, Palisades Charter High School is used for the exteriors of Luke and Manny's school.

 Lloyd and Levitan, whose credits both include Frasier, Wings, and Just Shoot Me!, are executive producers of the series, serving as showrunner and head writer under their Lloyd-Levitan Productions label in affiliation with 20th Century Fox Television.
 The other original producers on the writing team were Paul Corrigan, Sameer Gardezi, Joe Lawson, Dan O'Shannon, Brad Walsh, Caroline Williams, Bill Wrubel, Danny Zuker, and Jeff Morton.

-Starting with the second season, Levitan and Lloyd ran the show, not as a team, but separately, with each showrunner supervising half the episodes.
+Starting with the second season, Lloyd and Levitan ran the show, not as a team, but separately, with each showrunner supervising half the episodes.
 "Chris and I are both strong, opinionated people, and we very, very quickly realized it doesn't make sense to sit here and debate each other and waste time," Levitan told The Hollywood Reporter in 2012.
 "We often come at it from different points of view, so we said, 'Let's just switch off who has final say.'"